Updates and servicing for Configuration Manager

-Configuration Manager discovers new updates for you when you synchronize your service connection point site system role with the Microsoft cloud service and download center:
+Configuration Manager discovers new updates for you.
+Synchronize your Configuration Manager service connection point with the Microsoft cloud service, noting the following behaviors:

-When your service connection point is in online mode, your site synchronizes with Microsoft every day to automatically identify new updates that apply to your infrastructure.
-To download updates and redist files for updates, the computer that hosts the Service Connection Point site system role uses the System context to access the following Internet locations: go.microsoft.com and download.microsoft.com.
-For information about additional locations the service connection point connects to, see Internet access requirements in About the service connection point in System Center Configuration Manager.
+When your service connection point is in online mode, your site synchronizes with Microsoft every day.
+It automatically identifies new updates that apply to your infrastructure.
+To download updates and redistributable files, the computer that hosts the service connection point site system role uses the System context to access the following internet locations: go.microsoft.com and download.microsoft.com.
+For more information about additional locations used by the service connection point, see Internet access requirements.

-When your service connection point is in offline mode, you use the service connection tool to manually sync with the Microsoft cloud.
-For more information, see Use the Service Connection Tool for System Center Configuration Manager.
+When your service connection point is in offline mode, use the service connection tool to manually sync with the Microsoft cloud.
+For more information, see Use the service connection tool.